lllllcz/CSE-Lab/README.md

 ```

 ### `raft_storage`
-The last important class is `raft_storage`, which you will complete to persist the Raft log and metadata. `raft_storage` is also a class template with a template parameter named `command`, which is the same as the template parameter of `raft` class.
+The last important class is `raft_storage`, which you will complete to persist the Raft log and persist_metadata. `raft_storage` is also a class template with a template parameter named `command`, which is the same as the template parameter of `raft` class.
 And you can use the interface provided by `raft_command`, such as `size`, `deserialize` and `serialize` to implement the log persistency.

 ```c++
 template<typename command>